portalzine/cubicfusion-suitecrm-webhooks/README.md

 2. Updated screenshots
 3. Tested with SuiteCRM 8.9
 4. Further cleanup
+5. Add default bean properties to the data send out

 ## Tested with
 - SuiteCRM 8.9 + PHP 8.3